Beverly Park (amusement park): Origins

-From the opening
+Opening

-Frock & Meyer Company built Beverly Park in 1943 in West Lost Angeles, when the Park opened.
+Frock & Meyer Company built Beverly Park in 1943 in West Lost Angeles, when the park opened.
 In 1945, Dave Bradley purchased the park from them with his partner Donald Kaye, under the name of his ride manufacturing company named Bradley & Kaye Amusement Company.

 It hosted twelve child-sized rides including roller coasters and fun houses, as well as several restaurants, places dedicated to animals, food stands and candy shops.

-The lot already contained some old rides (a Carousel, Dodgem bumper cars and a Ferris Wheel) abandoned by a bankrupt carnival.
-These were later restored by Bradley and incorporated into the new Park.
+The lot already contained some old rides (a carousel, Dodgem bumper cars and a Ferris wheel) abandoned by a bankrupt carnival.
+These were later restored by Bradley and incorporated into the new park.

 Bradley & Kaye Amusement Co., which was based in Long Beach, leased the land on which Beverly Park once stood from the Beverly Oil Company.

-One of the co-owners of the company, Don Kaye, decided to abandon the project in 1946, to devote himself to the music industry, leaving Bradley to run the Park alone.
+One of the co-owners of the company, Don Kaye, decided to abandon the project in 1946, to devote himself to the music industry, leaving Bradley to run the park alone.
 Despite this, the company maintained its original name.

 Bradley & Kaye Amusement Co. started producing and selling rides and accessories to the Allan Herschell Company after signing an agreement that lasted from 1948 to 1986, the year in which Bradley and Kaye's company was purchased by Chance Rides.

 David Bradley was born in California on May 11, 1911.
 He studied economics at Dartmouth College, but had always been interested in engineering and subsequently developed this passion over the years.
 During World War II, he worked at Lockheed Aircraft Company, as a toolmaker, before he started creating ideas to amuse his sister's children and thus became an amusement ride inventor.

-Although Bradley had no experience in the area of amusement park management, he decided to develop the enterprise and within three years he became the official owner of the Park by paying off his obligations.
+Although Bradley had no experience in the area of amusement park management, he decided to develop the enterprise, and within three years he became the official owner of the park by paying off his obligations.
 His biggest goal was to make Beverly Park immaculate and to allow customers to feel safe and comfortable on all the rides.
-The Park was designed to enable children to feel important and to provide a positive experience for all its visitors.
-In order to keep their attention and to further improve the Park's atmosphere, he decorated many of his attractions with special murals, flowers, and tunnels so that guests always had something interesting to look at and explore.
+The park was designed to enable children to feel important and to provide a positive experience for all its visitors.
+In order to keep their attention and to further improve the park's atmosphere, he decorated many of his attractions with special murals, flowers, and tunnels so that guests always had something interesting to look at and explore.